fimh2021/fimh2021.github.io/_pages/program.md

 classes: wide
 ---

 Due to the ongoing pandemic, FIMH 2021 will be fully virtual.
-Please stay tuned for more information.
-Preliminary details are as follows:
+Details are as follows:

 <div class="legend"><span class="smaller">Program Legend: <br>
 	<div class="square-keynote">Keynote</div>